massdriver-cloud/docs/docs/applications/deployment-guides/04-kubernetes.md

 ---
-id: applications-deploying
+id: applications-deploying-kubernetes
-slug: /applications/deploying
+slug: /applications/deploying/kubernetes
-title: Deploying
+title: Deploying To Kubernetes
-sidebar_label: Deploying
+sidebar_label: Kubernetes
 ---

 Once an application bundle has been published to the Massdriver Bundle Manager, it can be connected and configured via the UI and then deployed via UI or CLI.